hoed/kidgrowth/README.md

-Here is a clean, professional **README.md** for GitHub, written in English and suitable for your mobile app project.

----

 # **KidGrowth+ — AI-Powered Child Growth & Development Tracker**

 KidGrowth+ is a modern mobile application designed to help parents track and support their child’s growth and development from **3 months to 10 years old**.